 The Silencio can support graphics cards up to 14 inches in length and house up to 3 3.5” drives and 4 2.5” drives, giving plenty of room for HDDs and SSDs.
 There is even room for a 5.25” drive behind the front door panel, which is good for a disc drive of some sort or a fan controller.
 There is room for a CPU cooler of up to 6.1 inches.

 The Silencio can easily house a powerful PC with no compromises, there may be little room to play with but the clever design helps get the most out of the space.
-For just $55.99, this is a great small form factor silent PC case.
+This is a great small form factor silent PC case.

 Corsair is another big player in the field of PC cases, many people trust Corsair and for good reason as much of the time they hit it out of the park when it comes to the quality of their products.

 The 100R Silent Edition is a mid-tower case (7.9 x 18.5 x 16.9 in), giving a good balance of size and performance.
 This case is certainly designed to be more subdued, to help it fit in rather than to stand out.
 Making it a good choice for a media centre.
 The 100R Silent Edition supports ATX, Micro ATX and Mini-ITX motherboards.

 What makes this 100R a “Silent Edition”?
 Firstly, the inclusion of noise isolating materials in the side panels helps to keep the noise down and a 3 speed fan controller built into the back of the PC; the latter being something you don’t see very often, especially on a case as cheap as this.
 The case supports two front 120mm or 140mm fans and the rear takes one 120mm fan, giving the case a lot of potential for great cooling.